tangramor/docker-tars/docs/README_en.md

     This command starts `tangramor/tars-master` to container **tars** and mount local folder `/c/Users/tangramor/Workspace/tars_data` as /data folder in the container.
 It also exposes port 8080.

     We can see that there are 2 new folders, log and tars, created under `/c/Users/tangramor/Workspace/tars_data` in our host OS.
 Folder log is to store resin log and folder tars contains the log folders of Tars sub systems.
-In the mean time we can find tgz packages under `/c/Users/tangramor/Workspace/tars_data` that need us to deploy manually according to [Install general basic service for framework](https://github.com/Tencent/Tars/blob/master/Install.en.md#44-install-general-basic-service-for-framework).
+In the mean time we can find tgz packages under `/c/Users/tangramor/Workspace/tars_data` which have already been installed in the container.

     Execute `docker exec -it tars bash` to enter container **tars**, `cd /data` to the work directory, and we can refer to [Service Development](https://github.com/Tencent/Tars/blob/master/docs/tars_cpp_quickstart.md#5-%E6%9C%8D%E5%8A%A1%E5%BC%80%E5%8F%91--) to develop TestApp.HelloServer.
 We need to modify method testHello to following: